How do you know if you have a problem with cockroaches?

 The secret really is cleanliness and good food hygiene.
 The cleaner the area of infestation is the more chance there will be for success.
 You must clean under cookers and fridges etc. All areas of the infested area must be deep cleaned and de-greased.
 Ask your neighbours if they are experiencing problems and let me know when I come to your property.
 It may be that the problem has come from a neighbouring property.

-Firstly I will put down monitoring trays to ensure that I know clearly where the infestation is.
+Firstly we will put down monitoring trays to ensure that I know clearly where the infestation is.
 I will then bait the area of infestation with specially formulated bait containing an attractant that the cockroaches will take and also take back to the nest where others will eat it.
-I may also use a chemical called Ficam W or Ficam D which are modern odouless biodegradable insecticides that are especially potent against Cockroaches.
-If the infestastion is especially heavy it may be necessary for me to treat the area more than once and in some cases it may be necessary for the treatment to be carried out monthly until the infestation is successfully dealt with.
+We may also use a chemical called Ficam W or Ficam D which are modern odouless biodegradable insecticides that are especially potent against Cockroaches.
+If the infestastion is especially heavy it may be necessary for us to treat the area more than once and in some cases it may be necessary for the treatment to be carried out monthly until the infestation is successfully dealt with.

 What happens after treatment?